 The life of a truck driver can be stressful in many ways.
 Spending long hours on the road, the need for constant concentration, and the responsibility for freight security and on-time delivery.
-Apart from all of these unpleasant elements of a truckers day, there is a lot of wasted time and frustration because of road congestion.
+Additionally, apart from all of these unpleasant elements of a truckers day, there is a lot of wasted time and frustration because of highway congestion.

 How much does road congestion cost?

 The Department of Transportation (DOT) estimates losses of the trucking industry caused by highway congestion at $63 billion annually, and 13,500 miles of the current system are consistently slowed down below posted speed limits.

 In the American Transportation Research Institute (ATRI) survey in 2018, the top-three most congested lanes were Atlanta’s Interstates 285 and 85 North, New Jersey’s I-95 at SR 4 and Chicago’s I-290 at I-90/I-94.
 In 2014, highway congestion loss in Chicago alone has reached $1.5 billion, as the city contains 25% of the most congested highways in the U.S.